jspahrsummers/library-oriented-programming/Library-Oriented Programming.md

 ## **Libraries introduce**
 # [fit] boundaries

-^ It's not impossible, but it is harder to couple your application to the implementation details of a library.
+^ Libraries help here because they more or less _force_ an abstraction boundary on you.
+What I mean here is that it's _harder_ to couple an application to the implementation details of a library.

+^ This is partly because a library has more control over what it exposes.
+It's also because a library may be updated separately from your application, so you can't depend as strongly on details that may change.

 ---

 ## **Libraries introduce**
 # [fit] good friction

-^ This might seem counter-intuitive, but I think libraries are a good way to force yourself to think more about the abstractions, versioning, etc. It creates a mindset of maintainability.
+^ Basically, I think the additional work that's required for a library is a _good thing_, because it forces you to think more about things like versioning, whether you're using the right abstraction, how you're going to handle backwards compatibility, etc.

+^ Libraries help create a _mindset of maintainability_.

 ---